peterjriser/homework/Final+Paper+Markdown.md

 > This question stems somewhat from James Buchanan’s speech on the subject and touches a lot of what it means to be an economist today.
 There are a lot of things that an Economist could be doing.
 Buchanan talks about how there is a lack of emphasis on markets, and an overemphasis on optimizing utility constraints, he talks about how economics, partly because of Buchanan’s own work in public choice, has departed from its fundamental focus on markets.

-> :In this paper I endeavor to answer the question: What should Computational Economists do?
+> In this paper I endeavor to answer the question: What should Computational Economists do?
 I don’t pretend to have perfect answers to such a complex question, and I have three main thoughts:

 > -  Economists should focus on arbitrage.
 > -  Economists should focus on the informational role of markets.